pagopa/io-pagopa-proxy/README.md

 Also be sure to use a valid configuration for REDIS server or install it on local machine.

-## Real-world deployments and Kubernetes settings
+## Production deployments and Kubernetes settings

 In real-world deployments, the application communicates with PagoPA performing a TLS mutual authentication and establishing a TLS encrypted tunnel.